-The Rainbow is from the Percy Grainger collection of Lincolnshire songs.
-Martin Carthy sang it on his 1969 album with Dave Swarbrick, Prince Heathen.
-A live recording of The Rainbow from the Sunflower Folk Club, Belfast, on October 20, 1978 was published in 2011 on his CD The January Man.
-Another live recording from 1979 at the Folk Festival Sidmouth was published in 2004, together with Skewbald recorded at the same gig.
+Martin Carthy sang The Rainbow on his 1969 album with Dave Swarbrick, Prince Heathen.
+A live recording of The Rainbow from the Sunflower Folk Club, Belfast, on October 20, 1978 was released in 2011 on his CD The January Man.
+Another live recording from 1979 at the Folk Festival Sidmouth was issued in 2004, together with Skewbald recorded at the same gig.

-Swan Arcade sang The Rainbow in 1976 on their LP Matchless.
+Swan Arcade sang The Rainbow on their 1976 LP Matchless.

 Another sea battle song but in this one the captain's ‘damsel’ takes over the ship.
 This is no simple glorification of marine warfare for it has and edge of realism to it: